-A bad credit score is going to shut you out from the kinds of personal loans offered by traditional lenders like banks.
+A bad credit score is going to shut you out from the kinds of loans offered by traditional lenders like banks.
 Heck, even a so-so credit score will oftentimes leave you high and dry.
-Instead, you’ll be stuck with bad credit loans and no credit check loans, which come with much higher interest rates than regular loans.

-And when we say higher, we mean way higher.
-Your standard unsecured personal loan will have an Annual Percentage Rate (APR) anywhere from five to 36 percent.
-Your average payday loan, on the other hand, has an average APR of 391 percent.
+Your standard unsecured personal loan will have an Annual Percentage Rate (APR) anywhere from 5 to 36%.
+Your average payday loan, on the other hand, has an average APR of 391%.
 That’s over 10 times higher than the most expensive personal loan!
-The same goes for cash advances (which are basically payday loans using a different name) and title loans, which have an average APR of 300 percent.

-Don’t get us wrong, the right bad credit loan can be a great financial solution when you’re dealing with surprise expenses.
+Don’t get us wrong, the right bad credit loan can be a possible financial solution when you’re dealing with surprise expenses.
 But many bad credit and no credit check loans also come with short terms and lump sum repayments that can make them incredibly difficult to pay back on time.
 That’s how borrowers end up getting stuck in a nasty cycle of debt.
-(If you want to skip that predatory debt cycle, consider taking out an amortizing bad credit installment loan.)

 But having to resort to riskier and more expensive types of loans is one of the most obvious ways that a bad credit score can affect your finances.
 The next items on this list are a little more surprising.

 2. You could have trouble renting an apartment.

 You might not know this, but potential lenders aren’t the only ones that look at your credit score or pull copies of your credit report.
 This practice is pretty much standard for potential landlords when they’re considering a person’s rental application.